humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 });
 ```

-It has no preset `duration`.
-To create a spring that works correctly with `localTime`, we have to be careful what `duration` we pass to the `KeyframeEffect`.
-Whatever it is, it **isn't** the real `duration` of the resulting animation.
+It has no preset `duration`, so its relationship to the current `KeyframeEffect` API is weird.
+Whatever `duration` we pass to a `KeyframeEffect` attached to a hypothetical worklet spring animation, the one thing it **won't** represent is the duration of the resulting animation.

-Likewise, the oddly-conceived `ScrollTimeline` has a `timeRange` option which itself is a bit of a hack to bend a spacial concept of progress into a time one.
+Likewise, the oddly-conceived `ScrollTimeline` has a `timeRange` option which itself is a hack to bend a spacial concept of progress into a temporal one.

 What both of these use-cases share in common with a duration-based easing animation is an **origin**, a **target**, and a **progress** to describe an interpolation between the two.

-So an API where we manipulate something more abstract like a `0`-`1` `effect.progress` value would make more sense than `localTime`.
+So an API where we manipulate something more abstract like a `0`-`1` `effect.progress` value would make more sense than the current `localTime`.

 However, this is _merely_ an odd choice, and I'm not overly concerned by odd choices.
 They confuse the API and thus make wrapper libraries critical in lowering the barrier to adoption, but they aren't show-stoppers.

-The following missing pieces _are_ show-stoppers.
+The following missing features _are_ show-stoppers.
 They're things that we can't effectively design around and will limit the kinds of animations and gestures that the Animation Worklet makes possible.

 ## 1. I am complete